Come Fly with Me

 Size of the first known pterosaur Pterodactylus antiquus (flying and walking positions) compared with a human.
 Blue = subadult holotype specimen, green = estimated size of mature skull specimen BMMS 7 (sizes after Bennett, 2013).
 Grid section = 1 square meter.

 Pterodactyloids weren’t all giants, early species displayed a wide range of sizes and forms.
-Notably, Pterodactylus32 and Aerodactylus33 (sound like brothers in a Greek tragedy) were relatively small compared to their later relatives.
+Notably, Pterodactylus32: Go to reference 32 at the end of the page and Aerodactylus33: Go to reference 33 at the end of the page (sound like brothers in a Greek tragedy) were relatively small compared to their later relatives.
 Despite their modest dimensions, these species played a crucial role in the evolutionary narrative of pterosaurs, showcasing the diversity and adaptability of early pterodactyloids.

 Pterodactylus holds historical significance as the first pterosaur to be scientifically described, dating back to the late 18th century.
-Fossils of this genus, primarily found in the Solnhofen Limestone34 of Bavaria, Germany, reveal a average wingspan in adults of about 1m, indicating a small yet agile flier.
+Fossils of this genus, primarily found in the Solnhofen Limestone34: Go to reference 34 at the end of the page of Bavaria, Germany, reveal a average wingspan in adults of about 1m, indicating a small yet agile flier.
 Its elongated jaws, filled with sharp teeth, suggest a diet consisting of fish and small marine organisms.
 The combination of a short tail and elongated metacarpals distinguishes it as a true pterodactyloid, marking a significant step in the evolution of more advanced flight adaptations.

 Illustration of a yeti (head and shoulders only) in front of a flower pattern.